King County home prices dropped as coronavirus squelched activity, but now the market may be picking up

 Opposite trends can be seen in the condo market, which is “barely keeping its head above water,” said Keller Williams broker Danny Greco.
 Inventory is down just 18% across Puget Sound, but closed sales have plummeted nearly 50%, indicating supply has vastly outpaced demand.
 Prices have taken a 4.7% hit, year-over-year; in King County, the median price of a condo was $420,000 in May.

-In the single-family market, housing market watchers predict prices will fall nationwide by 2021 as mortgage forbearance runs out and struggling homeowners are forced to list their properties.
+In the single-family market, housing-market watchers predict prices will fall nationwide by 2021 as mortgage forbearance runs out and struggling homeowners are forced to list their properties.
 Prices could dip for the first time in nine years by April 2021, according to analytics firm CoreLogic, which forecasts a 1.3% decline.

 But for now, Greco said it feels like the market could rebound.
 Typically, April, May and June are his busiest months, he said.
 “Now, things are revving up and moving forward at the speed they might have right before that would have happened.
 I’m looking at July, August being possibly the most productive months.”